Code-Institute-Submissions/Vibrant-Future-Foundation/README.md

 help people around the world.

 ## User Stories
+ **First Time User Goals**

-- As a user of this site , I want to easily navigate the site across all pages
+   - As a First Time User of this site, I want to easily navigate the site across all pages
-- As a user of this site , I want to be able to understand the history of this foundation
+   - As a First Time User of this site, I want to be able to understand the history of this Foundation
-- As a user of this site , I want to know or get familier with the founders about their motivations to start this foundation
+   - As a First Time User of this site, I want to know or get familiar with the founders about their motivations to start this Foundation
-- As a user of this site , I want to know mission and vision of Foundation
+   - As a First Time User of this site, I want to know vision and mission of Foundation

+ **Frequent User Goals**
+   - As a Frequent User of this site, I want to easily navigate the site across all pages
-- As a user of this site, I want inspiration and ideas on what I can do to make a difference to someone's life by doing small help
+   - As a Frequent User of this site, I want to find new inspirations and ideas on what I can do to make a difference to someone's life by doing small help through this Foundation
-- As a user of this site, I want to easily Join or Sign-Up as a member
-- As a user of this site, I want to be able to donate for the good acts of this foundation
+   - As a Frequent User of this site, I want to be able to continue the donations for the greater causes for this Foundation
-- As a user of this site, I want to get information on future activities on charitable or voluntering activities
+   - As a Frequent User of this site, I want to get information on future activities on new charitable or volunteering activities

+ **Return User Goals**
+   - As a Return User of this site, I want to easily navigate the site across all pages
+   - As a Return Visitor of this site, I want to be able to Join or Sign-Up as a member
+   - As a Return Visitor of this site, I want contribute towards the donations raised by this Foundation
-- As a user of this site, I want to be able to contact the founders or administrator to answer any query i may have
+   - As a Return Visitor of this site, I want to be able to contact the founders or administrator to answer any query I may have relating to this Foundation

----

 ## Design